Fornication: Baptists

 A 2013 study of 151 newly married young adults at nine Southern Baptist churches in Texas found that over 70% of respondents reported having had premarital vaginal or oral sex.
 The Southern Baptist scholar Frank Stagg interpreted the New Testament as saying that sex is reserved for marriage.
 He maintained that the New Testament teaches that sex outside marriage is a sin of adultery if either sexual participant is married, otherwise the sin of fornication if both sexual participants are unmarried.

 The Southern Baptists' Ethics and Religious Liberties Commission also condemns premarital sex on the grounds of their interpretation of the Bible.
-Feeling that marriage is a "divine institution" the Southern Baptist position is closer to that of Roman Catholic sacramentalism than that of Luther and Calvin who maintained marriage was a legal agreement and the business of the State.
+Feeling that marriage is a "divine institution" the Southern Baptist position is closer to that of Catholic sacramentalism than that of Luther and Calvin who maintained marriage was a legal agreement and the business of the State.

+Eastern Orthodoxy

 Pentecostals

 In Australia, Pentecostals are increasingly opposed to the concept of premarital sex.
 In 1993, 62% of Australian Pentecostals felt that sex before marriage was wrong.
 By 2009, that figure had jumped to 78%.